Teku2212/Netflix-Content-Analysis/README.md

 3. What are the most common genres?
 4. Which countries produce the most Netflix content?

+## Analysis Process

+The dataset was analyzed using Microsoft Excel.
+The following steps were performed:

+1. Importing the dataset into Excel.
+2. Cleaning the data and checking for missing values.
+3. Creating Pivot Tables to summarize the data.
+4. Building visualizations such as charts to identify trends and patterns.

 ## Key Insights

 **Movies dominate the platform**